 Cloud file storage (like S3): There's no reliable way to mount these and provide multi-level directories.
 They're also very high-latency and prone to brief access problems when used from a different datacenter.

 GlusterFS: This was the most promising option, but it makes tradeoffs (ones that Drupal projects don't need) for fidelity to traditional filesystem semantics, like random block I/O, locking, and optimization for deep filesystem hierarchies.
 GlusterFS buildouts require adding a logical volume manager or a special filesystem to get snapshot capability.
 Client machines in a GlusterFS cluster have to have UIDs and GIDs synchronized, generally meaning use of LDAP (another possible point-of-failure) or other system management tools.
 Providing access to a Gluster filesystem on a server without it being part of the cluster requires exporting access over something like NFS, which requires making that export service itself highly available (HA), too.
 Resolving a split-brain across a cluster sometimes requires manual administrator intervention.
-Geo-distributed replication is only possible with a master/slave configuration; this complicates fail-over and limits the capability of datacenters housing the "slave" instances.
+Geo-distributed replication is only possible with a primary/secondary configuration; this complicates fail-over and limits the capability of datacenters housing the "secondary" instances.
 There's some effort to simplify setups where one cluster serves multiple, isolated customers, like the GlusterFS derivative HekaFA, but they're quite immature.

 What Drupal actually needs

 If we set out to build yet another totally generic clustered filesystem, we'd be fools.
 Fortunately, Drupal's needs for files are pretty specific.

 Most write operations create entire files.
 Drupal doesn't usually modify a byte range (in contrast to, say, database servers).

 Most read operations hit the edge cache, like Varnish or a CDN.
 Read performance directly off the filesystem isn't critical.